Yu-Gi-Oh! Arc-V (manga): Antagonists

-Ren is a masked young man who originated from a distant future where Yugo came to be known as a legendary duelling genius.
+Ren is a masked young man who originated from a distant future where Yugo came to be known as a legendary dueling genius.
 While Ren aspired to become a legend in his right, he died during a duel by accident which was reversed by Genesis Omega Dragon.
 Meeting EVE soon after, allowed to live out the rest of his life to old age, Ren joined EVE's cause to repay his debt to her and G.O.D with his youth restored.
 First seen observing Yuya's battle with Sora, saving the latter, Ren infiltrated Yuya's mind to get access into his memories.
 Ren is then confronted by Yugo, displaying his in-depth knowledge of him and Yuya before taking his leave once defeated in a Turbo Duel.
 Later facing Yugo and then Yuya, Ren reveals his origins before unmasking himself to reveal himself as Yugo's descendant.
 Once defeated, Ren reveals to Yuya why he and Reiji are being targeted and then fell into coma as a consequence of his time traveling.
 But upon EVE's defeat, revealed to have been secretly opposing G.O.D., Ren is revitalized as he witnesses Yuya's duel with Reiji before departing with the two to confront G.O.D's creator.
-Using a White Deck, Ren is a Turbo Duellist who specializes in Synchro Summon like Yugo with his ace monster being White Aura Biphamet.
+Using a White Deck, Ren is a Turbo Duelist who specializes in Synchro Summon like Yugo with his ace monster being White Aura Biphamet.